SoniaDumitru/Mountainbiker-Backend/README.md

 # The App - Mountainbiker

-Platform connecting mountainbikers with trails, where they can search trails by name and by locationcan add them to their favorite adventures.
-Users can post opinions about favorite trails and see all details including Google Maps location.
+Mountaibiker is an app that connects mountainbikers with trails.
+A user can easily search trails by name or by location, once results are populated there is an option to add trails to favorite adventures.
+A user can also post opinions and impressions about trails and dive deeper into all trail details including Google Maps location.

 Built with RESTful API architecture and CRUD functionalities.

 ## Motivations
-Build a fullstack app that uses Ruby for the backend with PostgreSQL and React for the frontend.
+My motivation was to build a fullstack app that uses Ruby on Rails for the backend with PostgreSQL as database management system and JS with React for the frontend.

 ## Demo
 <a href="https://mountain-biker.herokuapp.com/home">Here!</a>

 ## Technical details and Resources
-- Front-end built with React and React Router.
+- Front-end built with JS React and React Router.
 - Styling with pure CSS and Semantic UI.
-- PostgreSQL database.
+- PostgreSQL database management system.
 - Authentication with JWT.
-- Developed a Ruby on Rails API backend with 4 different endpoints: for users, paths, comments and adventures.
+- Developed a Ruby on Rails API backend with several endpoints - examples: /users, /paths, /comments, /adventures.
-- Used serializer to format the JSON file.
+- Used serializer to format the JSON files.
-- APIs: The Mountainbike Project Data API and Google Maps API
+- Used external APIs: The Mountainbike Project Data API and Google Maps API

 ## Installation
 - Fork and clone the project frontend: https://github.com/SoniaDumitru/Mountainbiker-Frontend